 - More modern: Is somewhat more recent (announced 4 months after the G5X).

-Reasons to prefer the Canon PowerShot G5 X:
+Advantages of the Canon PowerShot G5 X:

 - More detail: Has more megapixels (20 vs 17.9MP), which boosts linear resolution by 6%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.